Bukit Rahman Putra Selangor, Malaysia Travel Guide

 For unique photos, seek out less obvious angles.
 Experiment with different times of day for lighting, especially during the hour after sunrise or before sunset.

-A modern, interactive science museum within the Petronas Twin Towers complex, suitable for family groups and science enthusiasts.
+A modern, interactive science museum within the Petronas Twin Towers complex, suitable for family groups groups and science enthusiasts.

 Merdeka Square, the heart of colonial Kuala Lumpur, is surrounded by buildings like the Sultan Abdul Samad Building, showing distinct architectural styles.
 Little India (Brickfields) holds colorful Indian culture and architecture.